 Grade 10 Summer Reading

-Language and Literature 10 students should read 1 book from the Contemporary Fiction category, and 1 book from the Non-fiction category.
-It is expected that students will arrive with their books on the first day of class prepared to carry out independent analysis on their chosen texts.
+Language and Literature 10 students should read 1 BOOK from the Contemporary Fiction category, and 1 BOOK from the Non-fiction category.
+It is expected that students will arrive on the first day of class prepared to carry out independent analysis on their chosen texts.
 For example, students should be able to discuss: the function of literary devices in specific passages, how authors craft theme, and the differences between fiction and non-fiction.
+New international students may opt to read just one book from the list, if appropriate to their language level.

 Adult books are starred.